Time Ark

 I try to steer clear of magic beans and pirates selling treasure maps, but everyone’s heard a story where an ancient artifact has miraculous powers or a fragment of alien tech changes everything.
 Do you believe it?
 Probably not, but it gets into your head all the same and won’t come out.

-A Struven was behind the counter, if that’s what the clerk was.
-Its configuration was especially confusing, with eyes interspersed randomly over its body instead of the typical node near the center.
-Picture a giant sea urchin and you’re pretty close to a Struven.
-You don’t see them often, and I don’t seem to have the bump for echinoid speech, but fortunately, the few I’ve met have been polyglots.
+On my third try, I spotted a shop I didn’t recognize.
+Larger than the average retail unit, its volume served to emphasize its relative emptiness.
+A Struven manned the counter, eyestalks interspersed randomly over its body instead of the typical node near the middle.
+Picture an oversize sea urchin and you almost have a Struven.
+You don’t meet them often, and I don’t seem to have the bump for echinoid speech, but fortunately, the few I’ve met have been polyglots.

-“I need many things, my friend, but today I’m just browsing.”
+“Just browsing.”
 I glanced at the closest tub.
 “Shuttle scrap?”

 “Is that a commkey?”
 I asked, pointing at the smooth oval.